RPCSX/rpcsx/.github/readme.md

 </div>

 > **Warning** <br/>
-> It's NOT possible to run any games yet, and there is no ETA for when this will change
+> It's NOT possible to run any games yet, and there is no ETA for when this will change.

+> Do not ask for link to games or system files.
+Piracy is not permitted on the GitHub nor in the Discord.

 ## Contributing